The Georgia Men’s Rehab Experience

-So, to unwrap the layers of addition, Georgia Men’s Rehab takes several steps, and these steps cannot be rushed.
+So, to unwrap the layers of addition, our Christian rehab center takes several steps, and these steps cannot be rushed.
 Once you understand them, you will see why it takes up to a year to accomplish.
 Typical high-cost, short-term rehabs are quite convincing that they can solve additions in a much shorter period of time.
 They are a joke in the media — we often hear of celebrities attending one after another and never solving their addiction.
 That is because their life issues have not been dealt with.

 Have you wondered why the rehab industry generally keeps their term short?
 First, it is more palatable to the addict, employer, or the family for the problem to be “fixed” quicker.
 Secondly, most insurance programs will only participate in the first 90 days.
 So, the expensive rehabs make the most money by having a revolving door, and that wreaks havoc on the individual and their loved ones.
 Addicts have to go back to short-term rehabs again and again until their loved ones have completely run out of money.
 And in-between, the addict goes right back to their habit, creating a roller-coaster existence for them and their loved ones.